 Filled with both natural and cultural wonders, it is no wonder why Baler has become a popular tourist destination over the years.
 On top of its lively surfing scene, its close proximity to Manila makes it a perfect getaway for those looking to take a break from the city's usual pace.

 Along with its pristine beaches, its breezy hills, rich biodiversity, and gorgeous waterfalls contribute to the overall allure of the province.
-Surfer or not, you are sure to find an area of Baler that interests you.
-Plan your escape to this vibrant province and explore tourist spots near Manila by checking out Baler tours that you can book.
+Surfer or not, you are sure to find plenty of things to do in Baler.
+Plan your escape to this vibrant province and explore Baler, Aurora tourist spots by checking out Baler tours that you can book.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around